Qixian-Wang/Others/MEAfab.md

 -Bake 60 for 2mins, 110 for 50s

 ### First Lithography
+When loading new gds design, do review and select exposure mode: ##fast##
 1. Laser 375nm, dose 210, click box "expose with subtrate angle"
 2. Develop 30s using AZ400K 1:4
 3. Bake 110 for 50s